chauhanssaksham/MusicPlayerApp/README.txt

             --->Populate the Database === DONE
             --->Implement getting the songs from the database == DONE

-    2. Create an "Artists" and "Albums" page
+    2. Create an "Artists" and "Albums" route
+            ==== Artists route created, with SMW page, Add content, Style it, dynamize it for other Artists Same for Albums

-    3. Create user login -----> And much more...
+    3. Create user login ----->
+            ===Then a queue for each user

 Thoughts: